civicteam/workshop-solana-lottery/README.md

+# Deprecation Notice

+> [!NOTE] The contents of this repo have been moved to [Civic Pass Demos](https://github.com/civicteam/civic-pass-demos)

 # Solana Civic Workshop - Lottery

 A simple lottery program to demonstrate the use of Civic to protect on-chain assets.